SamuelNavarro/categorize_transactions/Details.md

 <img src="./images/sagemaker-pipeline.png" width="500"/>

+This showcases that dependency between the steps.
+For the local run, this is stated in the `entrypoint.sh` file, in which the run the files in the desired order.

-For the sake of the exercise, we also allowed the use of 'local' storage so the user can see the output in the filesystem.
+For the sake of the exercise, I also allowed the use of `local` storage so the user can see the output in the local filesystem.

+You will see the pickle files in the `artifacts` directory.

 The process is as follows: